Introduction Of The New UKCA Mark

 WHAT IS THE UKCA MARK?

-UKCA marking (UK Conformity Assessed marking) is the UK product marking requirement that will be needed for power supply products being placed on the market in Great Britain (England, Scotland and Wales) after January 1st 2021, replacing the EU requirements for the CE Marking, although in Northern Ireland, the CE marking will continue to be accepted.
+The UKCA Mark or UKCA marking (UK Conformity Assessed marking) is the UK product marking requirement that will be needed for power supply products being placed on the market in Great Britain (England, Scotland and Wales) after January 1st 2021, replacing the EU requirements for the CE Marking, although in Northern Ireland, the CE marking will continue to be accepted.

 The UKCA marking will indicate that a product placed on the United Kingdom market meets the UKCA Marking requirements.
 UKCA marking was specified in the original ‘EU Exit’ UK Statutory Instruments, and for most products, this is defined in UK Statutory Instrument 2019 No. 696 and amendments (exceptions being Automotive, Marine and Medical devices for example).

-Initially the UKCA marking requirements will align with CE marking requirements that they replace, but overtime divergence is possible.
+Initially, the UKCA marking requirements will align with CE marking requirements that they replace, but over time divergence is possible.
 Note – Additional requirements may need to be considered for products being placed on the UK Northern Ireland market due to separate Northern Ireland Protocol requirements.

 WHEN IS UKCA MARKING REQUIRED?